 103 AWARD AND EXECUTION OF CONTRACT

 103.01 Consideration of Proposals.
-After opening and announcing the Bids, the Department will compare the Bidders’ proposed prices.
-The proposed price is the summation of the products of the estimated quantities shown in the Proposal and the unit Bid prices.
+After opening and announcing the Bids, the LPA will compare the Bidders’ proposed prices.
+The proposed price is the summation of the products of the estimated quantities and all lump sums bid that are shown in the Proposal and the unit Bid prices.
 If the amount shown for the proposed product differs from the actual product of the unit Bid price and the estimated quantity, then the actual product will govern.

-The Department may reject any or all Bids, waive technicalities, or advertise for new Bids without liability to the Department.
+The LPA may reject any or all Bids, waive technicalities, or advertise for new Bids without liability to the LPA.

 103.02 Award of Contract.
-The Department will award a Contract or reject Bids within 10 days after Bid opening.
-The Department will mail a letter to the address on the Bid notifying the successful Bidder of Bid acceptance and Contract award.
-The Department will award to the lowest competent and responsible bidder.
-The Department will not award a Contract until it completes an investigation of the apparent low Bidder.

-If the Department’s estimate for the cost of the improvement is not confidential, the Department will not award a Contract for an amount greater than 5 percent more than the Department’s estimate.
-If the Department’s estimate is confidential, the Department may award the Contract according to .
+LPA SHALL SPECIFY

 103.03 Cancellation of Award.
-The Department may cancel a Contract award at any time before all parties sign the Contract without liability to the Department.
+The LPA may cancel a Contract award at any time before all parties sign the Contract without liability to the LPA.

 103.04 Return of Proposal Guaranty.
-Immediately after the opening and checking of Bids, the Department will return all Proposal Guaranties provided in the form of a certified check or cashier’s check, except to the three lowest Bidders.
-Within 10 days after opening bids, the Department will return the Proposal Guaranties of the two remaining unsuccessful Bidders.
-After the successful Bidder submits the signed Contract, Contract Bonds, and other Contract Documents, and after the Department signs the Contract, the Department will return the Proposal Guaranty to the successful Bidder.
-The Department will not return Bid bonds.
+Immediately after the opening and checking of Bids, the LPA will return all Proposal Guaranties provided in the form of a certified check or cashier’s check, except to the three lowest Bidders.
+Within 10 days after opening bids, the LPA will return the Proposal Guaranties of the two remaining unsuccessful Bidders.
+After the successful Bidder submits the signed Contract, Contract Bonds, and other Contract Documents, and after the LPA signs the Contract, the LPA will return the Proposal Guaranty to the successful Bidder.
+The LPA will not return Bid bonds.

 103.05 Requirement of Contract Bond.
+The contractor shall furnish a performance and payment bond in an amount at least equal to 100 percent of the estimate as security for the faithful performance of its contract.
+In addition to the project Owner, ODOT shall be named as an obligee.
 Furnish Contract Bonds within 10 days after receiving notice of award.
-Furnish Contract Bonds to the Director on the prescribed form, in the amount of the Contract, and according to .

 103.06 Execution of Contract.

-Sign and return the Contract, along with the certificate of compliance, Contract Bonds, and other required Contract Documents, within 10 days after notice of award.
-The State does not consider a proposal binding until the Director signs the Contract.
-If the Director does not sign the Contract within 20 days after receiving the successful Bidder’s signed Contract, certificates, Contract Bonds, and other Contract Documents, the successful Bidder may withdraw the Bid without prejudice.
+LPA SHALL SPECIFY

 103.07 Failure to Execute Contract.
-If the successful Bidder fails to sign the Contract and furnish the Contract Bonds, the Department will have just cause to cancel the award.
-The successful Bidder shall forfeit the Proposal Guaranty to the Department, not as a penalty, but as liquidated damages.
-The Department may award the Contract to the next lowest responsive Bidder, re-advertise the Work, or take any other action decided by the Director.
+If the successful Bidder fails to sign the Contract and furnish the Contract Bonds, the LPA will have just cause to cancel the award.
+The LPA may award the Contract to the next lowest responsive Bidder, re-advertise the Work, or take any other action decided by the PRC and/or CPE.

 104 SCOPE OF WORK

 104.01 Intent of the Contract Documents.
-The intent of the Contract Documents is to provide for the construction and completion of the Work.
+The intent of the Contract Documents is to provide for the design, construction, and completion of the Work.
 Perform the Work according to the Contract Documents.